Revised October 24, 2018; August 5, 2019; revised July 28, 2022; March 2, 2023

-2. There is a difference between suffering (the feeling or vedanā) and the ability to understand the causes for it (paññā or wisdom) thereby to remove future suffering.
+2. There is a difference between suffering (the feeling or vedanā) and the ability to understand the causes of it (paññā or wisdom.)
+The latter can lead to future suffering, and that is what the First Noble Truth explains.

 - Pāli word for suffering is dukha.
-On the other hand, dukkha is dukha + kha or the “removal of dukha.”
+On the other hand, dukkha (with two “k”) is dukha + kha or the “removal of dukha” in the sense that there is dukha in the world, but it can be overcome.
+Thus, in most places in the Tipiṭaka, dukkha conveys “suffering” but implies that it can be overcome.

 “Bhārā have pañcakkhandhā,